Personal Branding in B2B: What is it and How to Do It?

 2. Peter Caputa

-Peter Caputa is the CEO of Databox, a custom dashboards tool for marketing reporting.
-He has built a highly-engaged LinkedIn following by sharing marketing strategies and learnings from running a profitable, bootstrapped business.
+Peter Caputa is the CEO of Databox, a custom dashboard tool that does marketing reporting.
+He’s built a very active LinkedIn following by sharing marketing tactics and learnings from scaling a profitable, bootstrapped business.

 These posts attract lots of attention and engagement, often translating into leads and revenue opportunities for the business.
 Here’s a sample post